NzauM/Akan-name-generator./readme.md

 ## Support and contact details

-For any issues or contributions,please feel free to contact me on: https://github.com/NzauM/Akan-name-generator./issues for any issues or bug reports. https://github.com/NzauM/Akan-name-generator./pulls for any contributions or pull requests.
+For any issues or contributions,please feel free to contact me on:<br>
+https://github.com/NzauM/Akan-name-generator./issues for any issues or bug reports.<br>
+https://github.com/NzauM/Akan-name-generator./pulls for any contributions or pull requests.

 ### License